Marketing Visa Sponsorship Jobs in California

 Which visa types are most common for marketing roles in California?

-The H-1B is the most common visa for marketing professionals in California, provided the role qualifies as a specialty occupation, meaning it requires at least a bachelor's degree in a specific field such as marketing, communications, or business.
+The H-1B visa is the most common visa for marketing professionals in California, provided the role qualifies as a specialty occupation, meaning it requires at least a bachelor's degree in a specific field such as marketing, communications, or business.
 O-1A visas are an option for marketers with demonstrated extraordinary achievement.
-Australians may qualify for the E-3, which has no lottery and is available year-round, making it a practical alternative for eligible candidates.
+Australians may qualify for the E-3 visa, which has no lottery and is available year-round, making it a practical alternative for eligible candidates.

 Which cities in California have the most marketing sponsorship jobs?